varun-patel/tutorials.ubuntu.com/tutorials/server/install-an-email-server/install-an-email-server.md

 Duration: 2:00

 We can now connect to this server using any common mail client using port 993 for imap, port 995 for pop3 and port 587 or 25 for smtp
-You may want to look into [spamassasin for mail filtering](https://tutorials.ubuntu.com/tutorial/install-spamassasin)
+You may want to look into [spamassassin for mail filtering](https://tutorials.ubuntu.com/tutorial/install-spamassassin)

 ###You now know how to: